allink/allink-core-static/docs/javascript/libraries.md

 # Javascript Libraries

-Our `allink-core` comes with various settings the require a set of tools that are all included per default.
+Our `allink-core` comes with various functionality that require a set of tools that are all included per default.

-The main library we use is `jQuery`, even though some scripts are written in vanilla JS.
+The main library we use is `jQuery v3`, even though some scripts are written in Vanilla JS.